DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-05 LD Meeting Notes.md

 ### Set-dressing Using the Existing Props

-- GO THROUG
+- GO THROUGH ALL YOUR LEVELS AND SET-DRESS USING THE EXISTING PROP ASSETS.
+- REPLACE / DELETE ALL THE PLACEHOLDER ASSETS

-- All the existing props are in `Avernoth/Art/Common/Props/Extraneous`
+- All the existing props are in `Avernoth/Art/Common/Props`

 - Barrel
 - Cauldron